ktanushree/code-snippets/README.md

 # Code Snippets
-This repo provides snippets of code in Python, that can referenced for Prisma SDWAN scripting and generic data analysis
+This repo provides snippets of code in Python, that can be referenced for Prisma SDWAN scripting and generic data analysis

 #### Synopsis
 This repository will contain several files, grouped by function and use cases that go over snippets of code in Python that can be referenced when writing your own script or tool.